-Giving back to the community is extremely important to Mark, Jeff and Miles.
-They contribute their time and resources to a number of different organizations in the South Sound.
+Giving back to the community is extremely important to us.
+We contribute our time and resources to a number of different organizations in the South Sound.

 Tacoma Arts Live is a non-profit organization that manages three city owned theaters in downtown Tacoma, including the historic Pantages Theater.
 Their mission is to energize community through live performance, and they offer a diverse slate of programming and educational services in support of that mission.
-Mark has been a Board Trustee for the organization since 2012, and he is currently serving as Board President.
+Mark has served on the organization’s board of trustees since 2012.

 Founded in 1990, UW Tacoma is an urban serving university with a 46-acre campus located right in the heart of downtown Tacoma.
 The student body is extremely diverse, both in terms of ethnicity and age, and many students are the first in their family to attend college.
 Mark has served on two different community advisory boards for the university – one for the Urban Studies program and one for the School of Interdisciplinary Arts and Sciences.